pratikmaskey/kafka-consumer/README.md

-# Kafka delay message consumption
+# Kafka delay message consumption with Springboot
  Adding time delay to kafka consumer using sleep()

 ### Guide